|

 Terence Tao: The Contemporary Mind

 Terence Tao, regarded as one of the brightest contemporary mathematicians, has made significant advances in various fields, including harmonic analysis and number theory.
-With an exceptional IQ, he embodies the evolution of modern mathematical approaches.
+With an exceptional IQ, he exemplifies the evolution of modern mathematical approaches.
 His research continues to promote a deeper understanding of the properties of numbers and complex equations.

 The Theorems That Changed the World